David Wojnarowicz: Biography

 Wojnarowicz was born in Red Bank, New Jersey, where he and his two siblings and sometimes their mother were physically abused by their father, Ed Wojnarowicz.
 Ed, a Polish-American merchant marine from Detroit, had met and married Dolores McGuinness in Sydney, Australia, in 1948 when he was 26 and she was 16.
-After his parents' bitter divorce, he moved to New York as a teenager with his young mother, Australian-born Dolores.
+After his parents' bitter divorce, Wojnarowicz and his siblings were kidnapped by their father and raised in Michigan and Long Island.
+After finding their young, Australian-born mother in a New York City phone book, they moved in with her.
 During his teenage years in Manhattan, Wojnarowicz worked as a street hustler around Times Square.
 He graduated from the High School of Music & Art in Manhattan.
 By 1971, at age 17, Wojnarowicz was living on the streets full time, sleeping in halfway houses and squats.

 After a period outside New York, Wojnarowicz returned in the late 1970s and emerged as one of the most prominent and prolific members of an avant-garde wing that used mixed media as well as graffiti and street art.
 His first recognition came from stencils of houses afire that appeared on the exposed sides of East Village buildings.

-Wojnarowicz made super-8 films such as Heroin and Beautiful People with Jesse Hultberg, completed a 1977–1979 photographic series on Arthur Rimbaud, did stencil work and collaborated with the band 3 Teens Kill 4, which released the independent EP No Motive in 1982.
+Wojnarowicz completed a 1977–1979 photographic series on Arthur Rimbaud, did stencil work and collaborated with the band 3 Teens Kill 4, which released the independent EP No Motive in 1982.
+He made autonomous super-8 films such as Heroin and Beautiful People with bandmate Jesse Hultberg, and collaborated with filmmakers Richard Kern and Tommy Turner of the Cinema of Transgression.
 He exhibited his work in well-known East Village galleries and New York City landmarks, notably Civilian Warfare Gallery, Ground Zero Gallery NY, Public Illumination Picture Gallery, Gracie Mansion Gallery, and Hal Bromm Gallery.

+Wojnarowicz was also connected to other prolific artists of the time, appearing in or collaborating on works with Nan Goldin, Peter Hujar, Luis Frangella, Karen Finley, Kiki Smith, James Romberger, Marguerite Van Cook, Ben Neill, Marion Scemama, and Phil Zwickler.